datakaveri/ogc-resource-server/docs/Solution_Architecture.md

   - Interact with the catalog service to index and retrieve resources metadata and datasets
   - Log system metrics and performance

-### Open Geospatial Consortium (OGC) and SpatioTemporal Asset Catalog (STAC)
+### Open Geospatial Consortium (OGC) and SpatioTemporal Asset Catalog (STAC) APIs
-The solution adheres to Open Geospatial Consortium (OGC) standards and implements SpatioTemporal Asset Catalog (STAC) specifications, ensuring interoperability with external geospatial systems and services.
+The solution adheres to Open Geospatial Consortium (OGC) APIs standards and implements SpatioTemporal Asset Catalog (STAC) APIs specifications, ensuring interoperability with external geospatial systems and services.
 - Responsibilities:
   - Ensure that geospatial data complies with open standards (OGC, STAC)
   - Enable easy integration with external systems and data sources